 When we go to a medical professional, we are trusting them with our lives.
 We expect doctors to work safely and ethically and to consider our health their highest priority.
 Although certain procedures come with risks, a healthcare professional’s negligence can have serious repercussions.
-When negligence results in unnecessary harm, Aigen Law Firm will help you find justice and compensation.
-Aigen Law Firm is here to assist all Miami and South Florida residents with their medical malpractice lawsuits.
+When negligence results in unnecessary harm, Aigen Injury Law will help you find justice and compensation.
+Aigen Injury Law is here to assist all Miami and South Florida residents with their medical malpractice lawsuits.
 Miami medical malpractice lawyer Scott Aigen, Esq. will work hard to represent you.
 Contact us today so we can get started.

 Medical Malpractice Lawyer Serving Clients in Miami & throughout Florida

 A medical malpractice case can be difficult to navigate.
 If you have questions about what steps you should take or if you are eligible for financial compensation, please reach out to our office.
 We are happy to provide a free consultation to evaluate your medical malpractice injury claim and determine if you have a viable case.
-Remember, our Miami-Dade County personal injury attorney is always on your side.
+Remember, our Miami-Dade County medical malpractice attorney is always on your side.

 What Is Considered Malpractice?